sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/Task_6/Resources/datasource/description.md

-The same data scource with Task_4 and view the datasource in
+## The same datascource with Task_4 and view the datasource in /Task_4/Resources/datasource/